netsphere-labs/rails-openid-connect-idp-as/README.md

  - fb_graph2
  - openid_connect

-This sample application does not use omniauth-openid-connect.
+This sample application does not use "omniauth-openid-connect" gem.

 ### Localhost